Rivian: Private capital funding

-2011 – The company filed a Form D, reporting debts and warrants totaling $250,000.

-2012 – The company filed a second Form D, reporting debts and warrants totaling $1 million Jeddah-based investment firm Abdul Latif Jameel claims to have been the company's earliest investor.

-2013–2016 – There were no filings or announcements of funding for Rivian.
+In 2011, the company filed a Form D, reporting debts and warrants totaling $250,000.
+The following year, in 2012 the company filed a second Form D, reporting debts and warrants totaling $1 million Jeddah-based investment firm Abdul Latif Jameel claims to have been the company's earliest investor.
+From 2013 to 2016, there were no filings or announcements of funding for Rivian.
 Cumulative funding remained at $1.25 million.

-2017 – In January 2017, at the time the company acquired the former Mitsubishi plant in Normal, Illinois, Rivian received a $1 million grant and a five-year tax abatement from Normal, contingent on meeting certain employment targets and investing $40.5 million over five years.
+In January 2017, at the time the company acquired the former Mitsubishi plant in Normal, Illinois, Rivian received a $1 million grant and a five-year tax abatement from Normal, contingent on meeting certain employment targets and investing $40.5 million over five years.
 Rivian also received $49.5 million in tax credits from the Illinois state government; these credits are also contingent upon meeting employment targets and investing at least $175 million into the site by 2024.
 Sumitomo Corporation made a "large strategic investment" in Rivian in December 2017.
 The amount was not disclosed.

-2018 – Announced on May 23, 2018, Rivian closed on $200 million in debt financing from Standard Chartered Bank, bringing total raised funds to upwards of $450 million.
+Announced on May 23, 2018, Rivian closed on $200 million in debt financing from Standard Chartered Bank, bringing total raised funds to upwards of $450 million.
 Other backers at the time included existing investors Abdul Latif Jameel and Sumitomo Corporation.